Smith, Mary Anne

 Mary Anne was baptized in New London, and married in the Church of England in Alberton.
 This follows the movements of John and Sarah Smith and the rest of their family, from New London to the Western Road, Lot 2.
 Some of the baptismal records for John and Sarah give her maiden name, Vincent.

 According to records in the Alberton Museum, George Watts and Mary Anne Smith were married on November 17 1862, by a Church of England minister, the Reverend Dyer in Alberton.
 Witnesses were John and William Smith.
-John Smith and Sarah Vincent also had two sons with these names, or the witnesses could be Mary Ann's father and a brother.
+John Smith and Sarah Vincent also had two sons with these names, so the witnesses could be Mary Ann's father and a brother.
 In his diary on that date Rev. Dyer wrote, "about 2 o'clock I married Smith's daughter Mary Anne to a young man from London England by the name of George Watts whom I had previously called in church.
 The parties said their lessons very well.
 The ceremony being over I gave the bride a certificate with a short address as to how they should live in the fear of God."

 Mary Anne was 34 at the time of her marriage.
 The Rev. Dyer was 54 in 1862 - he would not call a man of 40 a young man, so I am assuming that George Watts was between 25 and 35 years old when he married Mary Anne.